 If you hear any other noises, such as rattling, they are not typical and are probably the result of something being loose.
 You may want to try tightening different components of the stove or having it serviced by a professional if you do hear other annoying sounds.

 If you are doing research on pellet stoves, you have probably noticed that there are two distinct types.
-There are pellet stoves that feed pellets from the top as well as those that feed from the bottom.
-There is no simple answer to which is better, but factor the points below into your decision about which type to purchase.
+There are pellet stoves that feed pellets from the top as well as those that feed on the bottom.
+There is no simple answer to which is better but factor the points below into your decision about which type to purchase.
 If you want to read more take a look at some things to consider before purchasing a pellet stove.

 Top Feed Benefits:

 The most important benefit is that there is less of a chance of a fire burning back into the hopper, where all the pellets are stored.
 Because the auger turns and pushes the pellets from the hopper into the furnace, this is very unlikely.
-So in this sense top feed pellet stoves are safer.
+So in this sense, top feed pellet stoves are safer.

 Bottom Feed Benefits: